-1. Introduction
+1. INTRODUCTION

-Commercial contracts form the basis of every commercial transaction in business, whatever the jurisdiction, yet they are often negotiated in haste and drafted with little attention to fundamental principles or compelling style, which would otherwise serve to protect the parties and ensure the integrity of the transaction.
+- Commercial contacts form the basis of every commercial transaction in business, whatever the jurisdiction, yet they are often negotiated in haste and drafted with little attention to fundamental principles or compelling style, which would otherwise serve to protect the parties and ensure the integrity of the transaction.

-They form the bedrock of a business' trading activities, and need to be flexible enough to enable a business to achieve its objectives and yet remain secure and effective.
+- ✓ They form the bedrock of a business' trading activities, and need to be flexible enough to enable a business to achieve its objectives and yet remain secure and effective.

-Among the plethora of commercial contracts currently available, and in use in Portugal, specific frameworks for the following categories are analysed: (i) Consortium, (ii) Unincorporated partnership, (iii) Agency agreement, (iv) Franchising agreement, (v) Intermediation agreement, (vi) Commercial concession agreement, vii) Leasing, Factoring.
-ISEG - Business Law - 2nd Year 3
+- ✓ Among the commercial contracts currently available, and in use in Portugal, specific frameworks for the following categories are analysed:

+- (i) Consortium ("Contrato de Consórcio");

+- (ii) Unincorporated partnership;

+- (iii) Agency agreement;

+- (iv) Franchising agreement;

+- (v) Intermediation agreement;

+- (vi) Commercial concession agreement;

+- (vii) Leasing;

+- (viii) Factoring.